oguzey/questionnaire/README.md

 ## Project Structure
 1. The source code of the site is located in the [pyquestionnaire](./pyquestionnaire) directory.
 Also, there are [manage.py](./manage.py) for debugging the site and [setup.py](./setup.py) for installation the python code as a python library on the target machine.
 1. All files needed for deployment are located in the [deploy](./deploy) directory.
-There is a bash script [deploy.sh](./deploy.sh) to simplifying the deployment process.
+There is a bash script [deploy.sh](./deploy.sh) to simplify the deployment process.
-1. The script [generate_ssl_data.sh](./generate_ssl_data.sh) is responsible for generating an SSL certificate, an SSL private key, and a Diffie-Hellman parameter which will be used by NGINX web-server to allow establishing HTTPS connection with clients.
+1. The script [generate_ssl_data.sh](./generate_ssl_data.sh) is responsible for generating an SSL certificate, an SSL private key, and a Diffie-Hellman parameter which will be used by NGINX web-server to allow HTTPS connection establishing with clients.

 ## Deployment Details
 The ansible tool (ansible-playbook) is used to deploy the site on the target machine.
 The deployment process starts with running the main playbook file [deploy/main.yml](./deploy/main.yml).
-Then the different roles are run for do different deployment tasks.
+Then the different roles are run for doing different deployment tasks.
 1. [systemsetup](./deploy/roles/systemsetup) role is responsible for installation packages and configuring a firewall;
 1. [webserver](./deploy/roles/webserver) role installs and configures the NGINX web-server;
 1. [appserver](./deploy/roles/appserver) role is responsible for creating an environment for the site.
-It creates a python virtual environment, installs all dependencies, installs uWSGI tool and starts it.
+It creates a python virtual environment, installs all dependencies, uWSGI tool and starts it.

 Also, there is an inventory file [hosts.ini](./deploy/inventories/hosts.ini) which contains a configuration for each target host where the site will be deployed.
 Moreover, by adding several lines with hosts data to this inventory file, it is easy to deploy the site on several machines.